 air fryer eggplant

-2. Blend the ingredients
+2. Blend until smooth

 Pulse a few times until you reach your desired consistency.

-eggplant dip in food processor
+ingredients for eggplant dip in a food processor

-Eggplant dip on a plate with parsley
+Baba ganoush on a small plate with olive oil and fresh parsley

 Serving suggestions

-Make a Middle-Eastern feast
+Make a Middle Eastern feast

 Upgrade your grain bowls